Dynamic Model Averaging for Practitioners in Economics and Finance: The eDMA Package: A DMA example: Inflation data

 \subsection{Data}

-In this analysis, we use the data of \cite{groen_etal.2013}.\footnote{The data is downloadable from \url{http://www.tandfonline.com/doi/suppl/10.1080/07350015.2012.727718}.} Particularly, as a measure of inflation, $y_{t}$, we consider quarterly log changes in the Gross Domestic Product implicit price deflator (GDPDEF) observed at a quarterly frequency ranging from 1960q1 to 2011q2.
+We rely on the data--set of \cite{groen_etal.2013}.\footnote{The data is downloadable from \url{http://www.tandfonline.com/doi/suppl/10.1080/07350015.2012.727718}.} As a measure of inflation, $y_{t}$, we consider quarterly log--changes in the Gross Domestic Product implicit price deflator (GDPDEF) ranging from 1960q1 to 2011q2.
 The number of exogenous predictors are fifteen.
-This number is in accordance with typical \qmo real--world\qmcsp application, see \cite{dangl_halling.2012}, \cite{koop_korobilis.2012} and \cite{groen_etal.2013}.
+This number is in accordance with typical \qmo real--world\qmcsp applications, see also \cite{dangl_halling.2012} and \cite{koop_korobilis.2012}.